 James McNamara is a screenwriter and a Lecturer in Film and Media Studies at UC Santa Barbara.
 McNamara is the co-creator / showrunner of THE ARTFUL DODGER, an international premium character drama for Disney+.
 He is also the creator / head writer of DETECTIVE COOPER, an international television drama series for Goalpost Pictures, Quizzical Pictures, and M-Net.
-He is also creating a television drama series for Sony Pictures / Playmaker, and writers’ rooms for the Academy Award-winning See Saw Films, Matchbox Pictures / NBC Universal, Foxtel, ABC, and Endemol Shine.
-McNamara is also directing and writing an audio series for Amazon Audible and Princess Pictures, and is attached to write the feature film.
-Additionally, McNamara has consulted on feature films for Porchlight Films, Icon Film Distribution, and Fox Searchlight Pictures.
-He was recently named an “international rising star” by BAFTA LA.
+He is also creating a television drama series for Sony Pictures / Playmaker.
+Other recent television work includes writers’ rooms for the Academy Award-winning See Saw Films, Matchbox Pictures / NBC Universal, Foxtel, ABC, and Endemol Shine.
+Additionally, McNamara is directing and writing an audio series for Audible, Estuary Films, and Princess Pictures.
+McNamara has consulted on features for Porchlight Films, Icon Film Distribution, and Fox Searchlight Pictures, and has twice been named an “international rising star” by BAFTA LA.

 McNamara’s creative practice, teaching, and research focus on adaptation studies, with a particular interest in screen adaptations of Shakespeare.
 His essays and criticism have appeared in the New York Times, Washington Post, Times Literary Supplement, and Australian Book Review, where he is a past member of the editorial advisory board.
 In 2018, he was guest editor of ABR’s film and television special issue, and he received the Ian Potter Foundation Fellowship, one of Australia’s major awards for cultural criticism, for his work on early 21st-century US cable television.
 Prior to coming to UCSB, McNamara was the Junior Dean of Pembroke College, University of Oxford.